Edward-Upton/CS261-Software-Engineering/data-analysis/README.md

 ### textKeyPhrases

-This function extracts all of the important phrases from the passed text.
+This function extracts all of the important phrases from the passed text, uses the rake-ntlk package to do so.

     Parameters:
     text (String): The text for which the key phrases will be extracted.